Frederick George Beale

-Frederick George Beale was a British police officer and Chief Constable.
+Frederick George Beale (16 November 1906 – 22 January 1986) was a British police officer and Chief Constable.

 Early life

-Beale was born in Monmouthshire in Wales in 1907.
-He was the son of Frederick Charles Beale, a coal miner, and Edith Terrell.
+Beale was born in Crosskeys, Monmouthshire, Wales in 1906, the son of Frederick Charles Beale, a coal miner, and Edith Terrell.
 He was schooled at West Monmouth Grammar School until aged 17, and later studied at the South Wales School of Mines until aged 22.
 He received three awards for distinction and a diploma in mining engineering, later becoming an Associate of the South Wales Institute of Engineers.

 Police career

 Brighton Borough Police

 Beale joined the Brighton Borough Police in 1929 and performed commendable duties across multiple departments, eventually transferring to police headquarters in 1932, first as Aliens Officer and later in the same year a clerk to the chief officer, whilst still a Police Constable.
 In March 1933 he passed the qualifying examinations to earn the promotion of Sergeant, scoring a top score of 91% and a transfer to the St Helens Police.